 I am an integrative counsellor and psychotherapist, and provide a calm and professional space for us to explore and work through the various issues in your life.
 Counselling can be richly rewarding, helping you to gain a new understanding of your past and a more positive vision of your future.

 I am qualified with a Master’s Degree (with Distinction), and I am a registered member of the British Association for Counselling and Psychotherapy (MBACP).
-My integrative approach combines the modalities of cognitive-behavioural therapy, person-centred therapy and attachment theory; this broad approach will help me to find the right form of therapy for you, so that we can work together on whichever issues are troubling you.
+My integrative approach combines person-centred therapy, cognitive-behavioural therapy and attachment theory; this broad approach will help me to find the right form of therapy for you, so that we can work together on whichever issues are troubling you.